What is psoriasis?

 - X-rays.
 If you have joint pain, X-rays may be taken to look for psoriatic arthritis.

 - Blood test.
 It can help rule out other forms of arthritis.

-Most cases are mild and can be treated with:
+Most cases of psoriasis are mild and can be treated with:

 - Creams, ointments, and lotions to moisturize the skin.